US Coast Guard Headquarters, Washington, D.C.

 - Primary economic benefits of installing green roofs are lower energy costs, less frequent roof replacement due to greater durability, reduced stormwater management costs, and creation of job opportunities.

-Best Practices for Green Roof Construction and Maintenance [PDF - 1 MB]: The report discusses best practices in detail on topics including:
+The report discusses best practices [PDF - 1 MB] in detail on topics, including:

 - Ensuring a building can structurally support a green roof